ItsSim/freeso-web-installer/README.md

 Web-based installer that uses a lightweight desktop utility to install the game via https://beta.freeso.org/install

 ## Technical details
-Hosted at https://beta.freeso.org/install, this web installer uses a small Node.js program (a socket server) that the user can run to handle the installation.
-All interactivity with the installer is made through the online web interface at beta.freeso.org, which calls the desktop API hosted via the utility.
+Hosted at https://beta.freeso.org/install, this web installer uses a small Node.js program (a WebSocket server) that the user can run to handle the installation.
+All interactivity with the installer is made through the online web interface at beta.freeso.org, which calls the WebSocket server hosted via the desktop utility.
 * This approach has been used in (and has been proven to work), for example, in Dell's Driver installation website: https://www.dell.com/support/home/en-us?app=drivers

 ### Advantages
-* Super lightweight and more efficient than using a full desktop program.
+* Smaller and more efficient than using a full desktop program.
-* Easy cross-platform support the get-go.
-* Quicker than other installation methods.
+* Cross-platform (Windows, macOS, linux)
-* Installs just the necessary software for the game to run.
+* Precise - it installs just the necessary software for the game to run.
+* More compatible - less points of failure.
+   > By removing the dependency on desktop GUI frameworks like Electron, there are less points of failure.
+The utility includes precisely what is needed for it to function: Node.js and a C++ library for invoking a native file/folder picker.
+This maximizes compatibility for desktop devices.

+### Architecture
+A monorepo consisting of 4 packages:
+* **desktop-core** - Core Typescript library used in the desktop-utility and web-installer packages.
+Should be used by the launcher in the future.
+* **desktop-picker** - Node.js bindings for [nativefiledialog-extended](nativefiledialog-extended), a cross-platform file and folder picker.
+* **desktop-utility** - Node.js program that hosts the WebSocket server on the user's machine.
+* **web-installer** - Frontend web app hosted @ beta.freeso.org, communicates with desktop-utility via WebSockets.

 ## Preview 1 - Modified signup page
 * The web installer would be the preferred installation method, since it's just quicker and less of a hassle than installing and using a full desktop program.